nicholasfahy/RedrawStates/README.md

 cd public && python3 -m http.server
 ```

-and then point your browser to `localhost:8080/map.html`.
-Or, if you want, go
+into your command line in VSC, and then point your browser to `localhost:8000/map.html`.
-[here](https://kevinhayeswilson.com/redraw) for the latest live version.

 ## Grabbing data